Above: Captain Judy Rice in Tel Aviv Israel Conducting Preflight

 The guard escorted us back to the Citation jet, and after a pre-flight, ATC cleared us for departure.
 We were ready with our VERY important security answers and security code as we switched from Cyprus to Israeli controllers.
 Israeli controllers finally asked our security questions after a long wait, with almost twenty minutes of heading changes and reporting points.

 My first officer answered when finally asked our three VERY important security questions and security code.
 Once Israeli controllers deemed we were not a security threat, their communications became friendly, always ending with “shalom,” meaning “peace.”

 What if countries are politically opposed?

 Politically opposed nations present challenges to pilots.
 Aircraft are limited or denied routing through the country.
 Pilots often face airspace embargoes, no-fly zones, or unpredicted changes to a FIR or ADIZ.
 Due to higher costs associate with circumventing blockades, commercial airlines may close.
-Complicating the situation further, the military may dominate a nation’s airspace classifications and air traffic control system.
+The military may dominate a nation’s airspace classifications and air traffic control system.

 How has airspace been standardized?